upsidedownlabs/upsidedownlabs.github.io/guides/troubleshoot/tips/index.rst

 - When recording biopotential signals (EEG, ECG, EOG, or EMG), ensure your laptop **is not connected to its charger** and maintain a **minimum distance of 5 meters** from any AC-powered appliances (e.g., motors, refrigerators) to minimize interference noise and get better signal acquisition.
-Our body, essentially a "bag of salt water," acts as a large antenna when electrodes are attached, picking up surrounding electromagnetic signals.
-This interference includes radio waves (usually filtered in hardware) and 50Hz/60Hz AC noise from appliances, which is typically removed through software filtering.
+Our body is essentially a "bag of salt water", when electodes are connected to our body it acts like an antenna picking up surrounding electromagnetic signals also known as Radio/AC interference noise.
+This interference noise includes radio waves (usually filtered in hardware) and 50Hz/60Hz AC noise from appliances, which is typically removed through software filtering.

   .. figure:: ../media/precaution-measures-for-better-signals.*